MicrosoftDocs/cpp-docs/docs/standard-library/hash-set-class.md

    cout << endl;

    // rbegin can be used to start an iteration
-   // throught a hash_set in a reverse order cout << "The reversed hash_set is: ";
+   // through a hash_set in a reverse order cout << "The reversed hash_set is: ";
    for ( hs1_rIter = hs1.rbegin( ) ; hs1_rIter != hs1.rend( );
          hs1_rIter++ )